snitch-org/snitch/README.md

 | `\\\\*` | `\\*`    | any name starting with the `\` character    |
 | `[a*`   | `[a*`    | any tag starting with `[a`                  |
 | `\\[a*` | `\[a*`   | any name starting with `[a`                 |

+**Note 2:** Hidden test cases are treated differently from normal test cases.
+For a hidden test to be run, it must be *explicitly included* with the chosen filters.
+This means that the test case a) must not have been excluded by any filter, and b) must have matched at least one non-negated filter.
+For example, if a hidden test is named `abc`, it will not be run with the filter `~b*` ("all tests except those starting with `b`") even though its name would be a match; it was only matched "implicitly", by not being excluded.
+It will, however, be run with the filter `a*` ("all tests starting with `a`"), since this is an explicit match.
+This is somewhat subtle, but prevents more confusing results.
+If in doubt, hidden test cases can always be explicitly selected with the `[.]` filter tag, and explicitly excluded with the `~[.]` filter tag.

 ### Using your own main function